james-bui/friendly-hickory/faq.md

 ---
 title: About
 headline: Information on our policies and us
-introduction: 'As the first Oriental herbal and goods store in Sacramento, we provide quality goods '
+introduction: 'As the first Oriental herbal and goods store in Sacramento, we have provided quality goods to the greater Sacramento area for more close to 35 years. '
 questions:
 - question: How long does shipping take?
   answer: |-
-    Now that’s a frequent one all right, ain’t it?
-Your answer to this should *manage customer expectations*.
-Just like [a good checkout flow](http://bit.ly/2YCN3iG) should.
-Tell them the truth:

-      - US shipping will take between 3 to 5 business days.
+    * US shipping will take between 3 to 7 business days.
-      - International shipping will take between 5 and 10 business days.
+    * International shipping will take between 10 and 15 business days.
-      - Mars shipping will be automatically redirected to Elon Musk’s Twitter account.
 - question: How do refunds and returns work?
   answer: |-
     It happens.
 Even the most beautiful of plants will disappoint *someone*.
 Again, tell it like it is: